neptune-ai/docs/docs/integrations/pytorch.rst

 This also creates a link to the experiment.
 Open the link in a new tab.
 The charts will currently be empty, but keep the window open.
 You will be able to see live metrics once logging starts.

+When you create an experiment Neptune will look for the .git directory in your project and get the last commit information saved.

 .. note::

-    When you create experiment neptune will look for the .git directory in your project and get the last commit information saved.
+    If you are using .py scripts for training Neptune will also log your training script automatically.

 Step 3: Add logging into your training loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^